dezordi/ViralFlow/README.rst

 ViralFlow
 =========

-This repository contains the code  of Viralflow, a workflow to performs a reference guided genome assembly of SARS-CoV-2.
-Python scripts were developed based on the wuhan SARS-CoV-2 reference genome NC_045512.2.
+This repository contains the ViralFlow code, a workflow that performs reference guided genome assembly of SARS-CoV-2 and a number of additional analyses.
+Python scripts were developed based on the Wuhan SARS-CoV-2 reference genome NC_045512.2.
 The workflow was developed to work with Illumina paired-end reads.
-Tests with other technologies should be performed.
+Other sequencing technologies were not accessed so far and any attempt to run ViralFlow with reads from other platforms should be carefully evaluated.
+The ViralFlow authors can not provide support for other sequencing platforms for now.

 If you use this workflow for academic purposes, please cite: `ViralFlow: A Versatile Automated Workflow for SARS-CoV-2 Genome Assembly, Lineage Assignment, Mutations and Intrahost Variant Detection <https://www.mdpi.com/1999-4915/14/2/217>`_.